1Which operator is used to return the memory address of a variable?

 Incorrect!
 Try again.

-8Which of the following operations is ILLEGAL for pointers?
+11Which of the following arithmetic operations is NOT allowed on pointers?

 Correct Answer: Adding two pointers